Did you know most back pain can be eliminated with stretching?

 So I did what any other rational human being would do.
 I copied the ones that looked like they knew what they were doing.
 (Bad Idea #1)

 The next day everything hurt.
 Obviously, good, right?
 No pain, no gain.
 Except it meant no more workouts.
-I would go for a couple days, and then miss weeks, sometimes months.
+I would go for a couple of days, and then miss weeks, sometimes months.

 Magazines (Bad Idea #3)